InjecGuard: Benchmarking and Mitigating Over-defense in Prompt Injection Guardrail Models: Over-defense Dataset:

 \bsub{Trigger Words Identification.} We begin by collecting two primary datasets: a dataset containing known prompt injection attack examples, denoted as $D_m$ (malicious dataset), and a benign dataset comprising typical user inputs devoid of malicious intent, denoted as $D_b$.
 We collect these data from several open-source datasets, such as Alpaca~\cite{alpaca} and Safeguard-Injection~\cite{safe_guard_prompt_injection} (detailed information is provided in the Appendix.~\ref{appendix_data}).
 The injection dataset includes various malicious inputs crafted to manipulate LLMs, whereas the benign dataset represents non-harmful user interactions.
 Then, as illustrated in Fig.~\ref{fig_dataset_pipeline}, we perform a word frequency analysis on both datasets.
 For each dataset, we compute the word frequencies to obtain frequency lists $F_b$ and $F_m$ for the benign and malicious datasets, respectively.
 We rank these words based on their frequencies from highest to lowest, resulting in two separate lists sorted by occurrence rates.
 Next, to identify injection-specific words, we compare the word frequency rank between the two datasets.
 By calculating the rank difference through, $\Delta r(w) = R_b(w) - R_m(w)$, we recognize words that are more frequent in the injection dataset but less common in the benign dataset.
 Words that exhibit a significantly higher frequency in the injection dataset are flagged as potential trigger words associated with prompt injections.
 Our detailed algorithm is shown in Alg.~\ref{alg_dataset}.
 We also visualize the top 20 words identified as trigger words by our method in Fig.~\ref{fig_frequency}.

 \bsub{Trigger Words Refinement.} Recognizing that automated methods may include irrelevant or common words not indicative of prompt injection attempts, we proceed with a word rectification process.
 We first employ LLM to automatically filter the list of candidate words to remove any that may not be pertinent.
-Specifically, We assess the potential harmfulness of words by asking GPT-4o-mini (\citet{openai2024gpt4omini}, we use the 2024-07-18 version by default unless otherwise specified) questions like, ``Do you think the word of \textbf{\{word\}} is especially frequent in malicious or prompt attack scenarios?''~\textsuperscript{1} Next, we perform a manual verification step, where we review the remaining words after LLM filtering to ensure that any words unrelated to prompt injection attacks are removed.
-Through these two steps, we have compiled a word list with the highest potential for malicious use.
+Specifically, We assess the potential harmfulness of words by asking GPT-4o-mini (\citet{openai2024gpt4omini}, we use the 2024-07-18 version by default unless otherwise specified) questions like, ``Do you think the word of \textbf{\{word\}} is especially frequent in malicious or prompt attack scenarios?''
+Next, we perform a manual verification step, where we review the remaining words after LLM filtering to ensure that any words unrelated to prompt injection attacks are removed. \lh{Specifically, we employ three human evaluators with security expertise to assist in the refinement process.
+Each evaluator independently scores the frequency of each word based on the agreement shown in Fig.~\ref{fig_agreement}.
+The average score for each word is then calculated, and words with an average score above 3 are identified as trigger words.} Through these two steps, we have compiled a word list with the highest potential for malicious use.